reactphp/http/README.md

 Likewise, you can also use this class in test cases to test how your web application reacts to certain HTTP requests.

-> Internally, this implementation builds on top of an existing outgoing request message and only adds required server methods.
-This base class is considered an implementation detail that may change in the future.
+> Internally, this implementation builds on top of a base class which is considered an implementation detail that may change in the future.

 #### ResponseException